• USD

 Puff Adder

 The puff adder (Bitis arietans) is responsible for the most snake-related human deaths in Africa.
-This is due to a combination of its aggression, its wide distribution and its occurrence in areas with high population densities.
-The venomous viper has a rather beautiful pattern dark brown and white chevrons along its body, a flat, slightly triangular head, a formidable set of fangs and a stout “puffy” body.
+This is due to a combination of its behavior, its wide distribution, and its occurrence in areas with high population densities.
+The venomous viper has a rather beautiful pattern of dark brown and white chevrons along its body, a flat, slightly triangular head, a formidable set of fangs, and a stout “puffy” body.

 Snouted Cobra

-The snouted cobra, or banded Egyptian cobra (Naja annulifera), is a highly venomous, rather large species of snake that averages between 1.2 and 1.8 meters (3.9 and 5.9 ft) in length.
-Its coloration is quite mottled, with yellow, brown and occasionally blue-black bands occurring across its extensive body.
-A bite can from snake, left untreated, may cause respiratory failure and death.
+The snouted cobra, or banded Egyptian cobra (Naja annulifera), is a highly venomous, relatively large species of snake that averages between 1.2 and 1.8 meters (3.9 and 5.9 ft) in length, with large individuals reaching up to 2.5 m.
+Its coloration is mottled, with yellow, brown, and occasionally blue-black bands occurring across its extensive body.
+A bite from this snake, if left untreated, may cause respiratory failure and death.

 Snouted Night Adder